This article was updated on September 24, 2021 to reflect recent information and research.

 What happens when fight-or-flight stress hormones enter your bloodstream on a long-term basis.

 Providence endocrinologist Olga Calof, M.D., provides an expert perspective on the effect of stress on your health.

 We've all been under extraordinary stress since the start of the pandemic.
 Chronic stress can wreak havoc on both your mental and physical health.
 It wears down your body’s natural defenses, leaving you exhausted and exposed to illness -- including COVID-19.

 Dr. Olga Calof, endocrinologist at Providence Medical Institute, San Pedro Primary Care, shares her perspective on the impact of stress on your body, your immunity and your overall resilience -- and ways you can help manage it.

 By: Dr. Olga Calof

-As I sit and reflect on the last day of this most unusual summer, I realize that COVID-19 is the great equalizer.
+As I sit and reflect on the impact of COVID-19, I realize that this pandemic has been the great equalizer.
 Like many, I heard the governor give the grim news that fateful Friday, March 13, while picking up my daughter from outdoor science school.
 I truly believed that the stay-at-home orders would last no more than two weeks.
 Then, we would all be back to our normal, hectic lives, and it would all be a nice vacation.
-Now, several months later, I am writing on the effects of chronic stress on our health.

 As an endocrinologist, I happen to be intimately acquainted with the hormones that can cause stress-related symptoms.
 Stress-related symptoms are body responses that produce changes you can feel physically, such as a racing heart, tremors, and the stomach-turning feeling of dread.